CSEP, FMS-Level 1, NCCP Weight Lifting Coach

 Ashley’s enthusiasm for health and wellness has been a long time in the making.
 As a youth athlete in a variety of sports, she sought to learn about human movement.
 Ashley has completed her degree in Kinesiology and is Certified Strength and Conditioning Specialist through the NSCA.
 Further education with Twist Sport Conditioning, TRX Certifications and Athletes Performance have shape her training style.
 She has experience training a variety of individuals from elite sport athletes, police officers and weekend warriors to cardiac care patients.
 Her training style integrates functional fitness, biomechanical efficiency and intense individually designed strength training programs to allow her clients to succeed in finding a healthy balanced lifestyle.
 Ashley’s energy, knowledge and enthusiasm allow her clients to push above and beyond for personal bests.

-Fran has 13 years of industry experience as a Facility Manager/Supervisor, Conditioning Coach and Athletic Trainer.
-Fran has competed internationally as a Martial Artist, but finds more gratification as a leader, motivator, teacher and coach, inspiring athletes and up-and-coming fitness professionals.
-As a BIG fan of education and sport, Fran is always up for a mental and physical challenge.
-Whether snowboarding, playing soccer, hockey and baseball, or challenging an intellectual endeavor, Fran will function and think outside of the box!
+Fran has 16 years of industry experience as a Facility Manager/Supervisor, Conditioning Coach and Athletic Trainer, with the majority of his time over the last 5 years being spent as the Lead Strength and Conditioning coach for the Canadian National Wheelchair Rugby team.
+During Fran’s time coaching at the Oval, he has worked with a wide range of athletes, from the youth levels up through the master’s category.
+Additionally, Fran has competed internationally as a Martial Artist, but finds more gratification as a leader, motivator, teacher and coach, inspiring athletes and up-and-coming fitness professionals.
+As a BIG fan of education and sport, you will find him snowboarding, playing soccer, hockey and baseball, or challenging an intellectual endeavor when he isn’t coaching.